jduchateau/GRAPE/docs/start.md

 Using the Turtle AST and the RDF Graph, it will insert the RML constructs in the document, so once converted you can remove the turtle version from the document.

 <div style="padding:54.58% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1053670824?h=5896274e8d&texttrack=en&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="GRAPE: Demo Import and Edit RML"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

+## Conclusion

+### :tada: Congratulations!

+When you have reached this point, you have learned all the basics of creating and running RML mappings in the _GRAPE editor_.
+You have successfully mapped data from JSON and CSV files to a unified RDF Graph, and you have even applied functions to transform data during the mapping process all that within a _projectional editor_.

+**How did that go?**
+We would be very grateful if you leave us some [feedback by email](https://www.uliege.be/cms/c_9054334/fr?uid=u190657){ target="_blank" } or with the form bellow.

+TODO Feedback Form :heart:

+What to do next?
+There are several paths you can follow:

+- if you already have RML mappings, you can try to import and edith them further in GRAPE,
+- for your next mapping task, try to reuse GRAPE.
+If something is not there yet, you always can export it to turtle to continue on your own,
+- if you would like to learn RML better, you can go read the specs at [RML Ontology Modules Portal](https://kg-construct.github.io/rml-resources/portal/){ target="_blank" }.